jbloomlab/jbloomlab.github.io/README.md

 keywords:
     - "Influenza"
     - "Within-host evolution"
+selected: true # <------- OPTIONAL, this will add the publication to a list of selected publications
 ---
 ```

 Most fields are self-explanatory.
 The `keywords` field is automatically parsed by the website, allowing you to quickly filter all of our publications for the ones relevant to you.
 Please reference this for existing keywords that pertain to your paper.
 Select a representative image from your paper and add it to the `assets/papers` directory.

+There is an optional key called `selected:` that if added and set to `true` will add the publication to a list of selected publications at the top of the page.

 ### Adding Software/Projects